 The foundations and structure of number systems, emphasis on the whole numbers, the integers, the nonnegative rational numbers, and finite number systems, as well as informal geometry.
-This course does not satisfy Liberal Arts and Sciences Core requirements in Mathematics and Science.
-Prerequisite: MATH 186 (or MATH 156 and MATH 157) or higher level mathematics; ED 393 (may be taken concurrently).
+This course does not satisfy Liberal Studies Program requirements in Mathematics.

+Prerequisite: MATH 186 or (MATH 156 and MATH 157) or (MATH 192, MATH 194, or MATH 198).